50 Signs You’re Healthy from Every Type of Doctor

 You can deal with your emotions and others’ emotions

 “We’ve all got needs—for connection, nurturing, respect, autonomy, to name just a few—and being able to recognize, express, and pursue these creates better relationships and a happier life.
 Healthy people also try to understand and meet the emotional needs of others.
 They’re curious and attentive to how others feel.
 When they do something that’s hurtful, they make amends and they make changes.” —Holly Brown, marriage and family therapist.
-Learn the 22 secrets your therapist won’t tell you.
+For more insight into emotional health, learn the 22 secrets your therapist won’t tell you.

 You don’t get many headaches, and they don’t last long

 “Headaches—we all get them.
 They are the result of stress, or tense musculature, and are normal.
 In a healthy person, they pass in time and do not linger.
 An occasional migraine or other headache is not uncommon, but if medications no longer work, and other medical causes have been ruled out, you may benefit by exploring other options such as Botox, or even surgery, depending on the origin or type of headache.” —Matthew Kaufman, MD, plastic and reconstructive surgeon, Co-Director of the Center for Treatment of Paralysis and Reconstructive Nerve Surgery at Jersey Shore University Medical Center.
-These are the 11 things your doctor knows about your health just from looking at you.
+While a headache isn’t a condition that’s immediately apparent, these are the 11 things your doctor knows about your health just from looking at you.

 You breathe well, even when you’re sick